-Subsection 7.3(2) - Impact of a Significant Component Auditor Being Directed to Enter into a CPAB Access Agreement
+Subsection 7.3(2) - Impact of a Significant Component Auditor Being Permitted to Enter into a CPAB Access Agreement

 If subsection 7.3(2) applies, the significant component auditor and CPAB would immediately begin the process of negotiating a CPAB access agreement.
-The negotiations should be completed in a reasonable period of time, which normally is not expected to exceed 45 business days.
+The negotiations should be completed in a reasonable period of time.